torvalds/linux/Documentation/linux_tv/media/mediactl/media-controller-model.rst

    from a source pad to a sink pad.

--  An **interface link** is a point-to-point bidirectional control connection between a Linux Kernel interface and an entity.m
+-  An **interface link** is a point-to-point bidirectional control connection between a Linux Kernel interface and an entity.